The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global fractional flow reserve market is expected to grow at a CAGR of around 12% during 2021-2026.
+The global fractional flow reserve market is expected to exhibit a CAGR of 12.1% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Fractional flow reserve (FFR) is used in cardiac catheterization to measure pressure differences across coronary artery stenosis.
 It determines the ratio between the maximum achievable blood flow in a diseased coronary artery and the theoretical maximum flow in a normal coronary artery.
 It has minute guidewires that can efficiently penetrate through arteries and help surgeons decide whether further surgical procedures, such as stenting or angioplasty, are required.
 At present, healthcare providers around the world rely on FFR as it is cost-effective and helps save lives while avoiding unnecessary surgical procedures.